mnoetel/mnoetel.github.io/index.md

   My mission is to reduce catastrophic risks from advanced AI and help the next generation of researchers and policymakers do the most good they can.

   - **Research:** I lead projects that build expert consensus on AI "red‑line" capabilities and maintain living evidence maps tracking whether we’re approaching them.
-  - **Teaching:** I’ve taught and mentored more than 2 000 postgraduate students, earning nine teaching awards and an average rating of 4.8 / 5.
+  - **Teaching:** I’ve taught and mentored more than 2000 students, earning nine teaching awards and an average rating of 4.8/5.
   - **Impact:** My work has been cited in Australia’s *Safe & Responsible AI* report, the *International AI Safety Report* (2024), and WHO physical‑activity guidelines.

   When not racing GPT‑4 to write better literature reviews, you’ll find me surfing or tweaking R scripts to shave seconds off reproducible workflows.
   </div>
 </div>